 The following simple steps should be performed when a pool has been shocked but the chlorine level never rises.
 Or when the chlorine level doesn't remain stable for more than a couple of days.

-- First, you will need to test your cyanuric acid level.
+- First, you will need to test your cyanuric acid level using either CYA test strips or for better accuracy a digital CYA test kit.

-- Next, add a pool conditioner until reaching the ideal range (30-50PPM).
+- Next, assuming the cyanuric acid in pool is low, add a pool conditioner until reaching the ideal range (30-50PPM).

 - Then, test your chlorine level after the cyanuric acid has been dispensed and is well circulated.
 You will likely notice chlorine suddenly registering on the test strip.
 In fact, the chlorine level might even register a bit high, and you won't need to add any more.